 It was my experiences as a student at Central Catholic High School that made me want to become a teacher.
 The teachers were more like family and had a very positive impact in my life.
 They took a genuine interest in me and my family and there was a real sense of community.
 I loved the Catholic values and faith dimension as well as the academic environment.

 I like to spend my free time with my family doing most anything outdoors.
 I love to walk, run, hike, bike, raft, ski, and snowshoe.
 I also love to read, listen to music and go to concerts and sporting events.
 I like to travel, get out on foot and explore the world.

 6th-8th Religion, Spanish, 8th Math, Ceramics: Deacon Scott Kolbet

 For fourteen years I served as pastoral associate at St. John Fisher, teaching 7th-grade religion for all of those years.
-Recently, I began teaching full time at SJF school.
+Since 2015, I have been teaching full time at SJF school.
 I have a BA in Religion and MA in Theology, mainly because I love learning about the faith.
 The focus for 6th grade is God’s covenant as we explore the Old Testament.
 The focus for 7th grade is “To know and follow Christ” as we learn about the New Testament and Morality.
 The focus for 8th grade is “Lex Orandi, Lex Credendi” (the law of praying is the law of believing).
 My hope is that the Christian faith becomes a personal experience as we grow more fully in the community at St. John Fisher.

 Middle School Math: Scott Osborne